Revenue Scotland: Governance structure

-The Minister responsible for Revenue Scotland is the Cabinet Secretary for Finance, Kate Forbes MSP.
+The Minister responsible for Revenue Scotland is the Cabinet Secretary for Finance, Shona Robison MSP.
 Eleanor Emberson was appointed in 2012 to lead the organisation while it was being set up Elaine Lorimer succeeded Emberson as chief executive in March 2016.

-The Board of Revenue Scotland is composed of six members.
+The Board of Revenue Scotland is composed of 8 members.
 Its main role is to develop and approve Revenue Scotland’s overall strategy, approve final business plans and advise the Chief Executive on key appointments.
 It also performs an assurance role and advises on best practice.

 Board

 Aidan O'Carrol is the current permanent chair.